 This one-year fellowship will include three days of outpatient and inpatient care and two days of time allocated to a research project.
 The fellow will participate in weekly GI grand rounds, weekly fellow rounds including monthly journal club, weekly IBD Live with the University of Pittsburg (via video link), biweekly radiology conference, and pathology conferences.

-The Inflammatory Bowel Disease Center, led by Dr. Francis A. Farraye, offers specialized multidisciplinary care to patients suffering from Crohn’s disease or ulcerative colitis.
+The Inflammatory Bowel Disease Center offers specialized multidisciplinary care to patients suffering from Crohn’s disease or ulcerative colitis.
 More than 1850 unique IBD patients have been seen in the Center over the past three years.
 The IBD center team includes gastroenterologists, colorectal surgeons, nurse practitioners, radiologists, pathologists, rheumatologists, psychiatrists, obstetricians and gynecologists, and nutritionists.
 This includes three gastroenterologists and one NP with expertise in IBD, two colorectal surgeons, four GI radiologists, three GI pathologists, two dermatologists, two RNs, as well as a Pharm D and staff from OB/GYN, nutrition, behavioral health, and rheumatology.
 Our two colorectal surgeons see patients in the same physical space as the IBD staff allowing immediate access to consultations between the two services.

 Our faculty have successfully participated in CCFA Research Alliance studies, multiple investigator initiated studies and large pharmaceutical trials.
 IBD investigators collaborate with statisticians at the Boston University School of Public Health, basic scientists in the Boston University School of Medicine as well social scientists at the undergraduate campus at Boston University.